Tay0710/Design_S1_006/Test Rig Firmware/README.md

 ### **B. Uploading the Firmware**
 1. Open the Test Rig Data Collection folder as a project in PlatformIO.
 1. Connect the ESP32-S3 flight computer board to your PC via the USB micro-B port.
 1. Click the upload button on the PlatformIO to upload the firmware.
 Note: you may need to enter boot mode.
-To do this, open the test rig and press the boot button when resetting or powering on the board
+To do this, open the test rig and press the boot button when resetting or powering on the board.

 ### **C. Executing a Scan**
 1. Remove USB connection to laptop/PC and plug in the 2S battery.
 The power PCB LED should activate.